AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 ## Look up labels for a dataset {#lookup}

-You can look up the data usage labels that have been applied to an existing dataset by making a GET request.
+You can look up the data usage labels that have been applied to an existing dataset by making a GET request to the Dataset Service API.

 **API format**